UpCloudLtd/upcloud-python-api/docs/Storage.md

 ```

 Other way is to upload a storage directly.
-Note that unlike with URLs, file upload will block until it has been
+After finishing, you should confirm
-fully uploaded.
+that the storage has been processed with `get_storage_import_details`.
 ```python

 new_storage = manager.create_storage(size=20, zone='de-fra1', title='New imported storage')